Observability of an ultraheavy diquark decaying into vectorlike quarks at the LHC: BSM framework and data processing methods

-The introduction of two BSM particles, $S_{uu}$ and $\chi$, into the Standard Model (SM) Lagrangian is thoroughly discussed in \cite{Dobrescu:2018psr,Dobrescu:2019nys,Dobrescu:2024mdl}.
-The resonant production of $S_{uu}$ involves interactions with a $\chi \chi$ pair, where both particles are weak singlets.
-The vectorlike quarks ($\chi$) are color-triplet fermions with electric charge $+2/3$, while $S_{uu}$ is a color-sextet complex scalar with electric charge $+4/3$.
+Vectorlike quarks ($\chi$) are color-triplet fermions with electric charge $+2/3$, while $S_{uu}$ is a color-sextet complex scalar with electric charge $+4/3$.
+The introduction of these two BSM particles, $S_{uu}$ and $\chi$, into the Standard Model (SM) Lagrangian is thoroughly discussed in \cite{Dobrescu:2018psr,Dobrescu:2019nys,Dobrescu:2024mdl}.
+Thus, the relevant extra Lagrangian terms explicitly show the interactions between the diquark scalar, the vectorlike quarks and the SM up quarks:

+with $y_{uu}$, $y_{u \chi}$ and $y_{\chi \chi}$ being the corresponding Yukawa couplings and the $c$ index accounting for the charge conjugation.
+The $1/2$ factor is present for the $\chi\chi$ and the $uu$ terms as to avoid double counting.

+In the invariant-mass window centered at $M_S=8$ TeV with a $4\%$ width \cite{Dobrescu:2018psr}, the event yield is highly dominated by the $s$-channel contribution.
+The $t$-channel VLQ pair-production contribution is negligible in this region.
+For this reason, the present analysis focuses on the resonant $s$-channel topology, where the on-shell peak provides the dominant signal fraction.